 people having food outside a cafe in Italy

 With so much to see and do in Italy, you’ll never run out of excitement and adventure during your trip.
-But that can also make it daunting to try to plan your trip and take advantage of as much as you possibly can while you’re in Italy.
-To help relieve some of this stress, we’ve come up with a couple of itineraries that will give you a perfect trip, depending on how much time you have.
+But that can also make it daunting to plan your trip and take advantage of as much as possible while you’re in Italy.
+To help relieve some of this stress, we’ve come up with a couple of itineraries that will give you a perfect trip, depending on your time.

-With how much there is to do in Italy, it’s impossible to go over every potential itinerary out there.
-But we’ve come up with two that will give you an unforgettable trip.
+With how much there is to do in Italy, it’s impossible to review every potential itinerary.
+But we’ve created two that will give you an unforgettable trip.
 Let’s take a quick look at these options.

 10 Days in Italy

-This itinerary will take you from city to city from south Italy through north Italy all in 10 days.
+This itinerary will take you from city to city, from South Italy to North Italy, all in 10 days.
 This is the perfect trip to see all of Italy, especially if you enjoy road-tripping!
-If you have more time, feel free to spend an extra day or two at any of the locations below!
+If you have more time, please spend an extra day or two at any of the locations below!

 • Day 1: Relax on the Amalfi Coast